Gordon999/PiUSBCamera/README.md

 # PiUSBCamera

-Script to allow control of a USB Camera on a Pi, to allow parameters to be set and still pictures to be taken.
+Script to allow control of a USB Camera on a Pi, using v42l-ctl, to allow parameters to be set and still pictures to be taken.

 Shows a reduced preview but saves stills at a user set resolution.